Resources

 The folks at Easy Traveler not only have a broad line of robust, leakproof, refillable squeeze tubes, but they've figured out a way for you to get stuff into them as well.

 Chums carries an astounding assortment of eyewear retainers.
-They also have (hard to find) hat clips, badge holders (for the inveterate convention-goer), and even some clothing.
+They also have (hard to find) hat clips and a variety of other travel gear.

 As discussed in the packing list, animals and other toys fashioned from twisted balloons make good gifts for the children of those you visit.
 It's an easily learned skill, and clown supplier T. Myers Magic will teach you how to do it (I recommend their "Balloon Sculpture 101" video), and sell you the balloons.
 They also sell stickers and other giveaway items, and offer a free catalog.